History inspires today’s game developers. Here, Viking-like warriors in the computer game Scrolls, developed by Swedish Mojang.

 In the late 1600s, the Swedish flag becomes a symbol for the country, not just the king.

 1709: Involved in the Great Northern War since 1700, Karl XII loses the Battle of Poltava against Peter I of Russia, which means the beginning of the end for Sweden as a great power.

 1710–1713: The plague kills about one-third of the populations of Stockholm, Gothenburg and Malmö.

 1719–1772: The Age of Liberty

 1719: A new constitution that weakens the king’s role and clearly outlines the role of the government and parliament makes the Swedish government the most democratic in the world.

 1721: The Swedish empire falls as the Baltic provinces become Russian through the Treaty of Nystad.

-Mid-1700s: Booming iron production and textile industry lead to labor immigration from Germany, Denmark, Holland, England and France as new skills are needed to run factories and machines.
+In the mid-1700s, booming iron production and textile industry lead to labour immigration from Germany, Denmark, Holland, England and France as new skills are needed to run factories and machines.

 1766: Sweden introduces the world’s first Freedom of the Press Act.